Telovra Focus

 Task-based filtering

-Reusable setups for deep writing, research, coding — switch between them instantly.
+Setups for writing, research, coding.
+Switch between them instantly.

 Smart overrides

 Need a blocked site?
-A brief confirmation step makes the decision intentional, not impulsive.
+A brief confirmation keeps the decision intentional.

-Track which distractions were filtered and how your focus patterns change.
+See which distractions were filtered and how your focus changes over time.

 Override any restriction